-INSTRUCTIONS: From the time we are born, we are told how we are supposed to act, dress and speak based on the sex we are assigned at birth - just as if we had been given a script and asked to follow it throughout our lives.
-In the space below, please provide examples of some of the messages you or people close to you have received about how we are supposed to behave based on whether someone is assigned "male" or "female" at birth.
+Name: Date:

-ASSIGNED FEMALE
+and speak and asked of some of based on the sex we are assigned to follow it throughout our lives.
+In the messages you or people close e are told how we are supposed to act, dress d at birth - just as if we had been given a script n the space below, please provide examples e to you have received about how we are eone is assigned "male" or "female" at birth.

-ASSIGNED MALE
+ASSIGNED FEMALE ASSIGNED MALE